 Top 10 in the UK for student satisfaction in the subject area of Cinematics (NSS 2016)

 Department of English and Creative Writing: 96% student satisfaction (NSS 2016)

 95.4% of undergraduates from the UK/EU from the Department of English and Creative Writing who graduated in 2016 were in professional level jobs or graduate level further study six months after graduating (DLHE 2017)

 Department of Theatre, Film and Television Studies: 91% student satisfaction (NSS 2016)

 95.4% of UK/ EU undergraduates from the Department of Film and Television Studies who graduated in 2016 were in professional level jobs or graduate level further study six months after graduating (DLHE 2017)

 - Teaching & Learning

 Why study Creative Writing and Film and Television studies at Aberystwyth University?

-- Benefit from unlimited access to the National Library of Wales (one of the UK’s five copyright libraries)
+- Take advantage of the unlimited access to the National Library of Wales (one of the UK’s five copyright libraries).